NFTMozaic/create-nft-app/README.md

 # Polkadot NFTMozaic Consensus Hong Kong 2025 Challenge

+Welcome to the Polkadot NFTMozaic bounty challenge.
+This challenge consists of a core challenge with a dedicated bounty split between a winner and a runner-up according to the prize distribution listed below and several additional bonus challenges, each providing additional prize allotments if successfully accomplished.
+The bonus prizes are available only to the winner and runner-up.

 - [Polkadot NFTMozaic Consensus Hong Kong 2025 Challenge](#polkadot-nftmozaic-consensus-hong-kong-2025-challenge)
   - [Task challenge overview](#task-challenge-overview)
   - [Task components](#task-components)